bee-browser/bee/libs/jsruntime/docs/internals.md

 The implementation of our compiler is basically separated into two parts:

 1. Detecting detect free variables and computing their locations
-2. Generating LLVM IR instructions to perform runtime operations on *upvalues*
+2. Generating IR instructions to perform runtime operations on *upvalues*

 The first part is implemented in the `semantics` module.
 A `semantics::Analyzer` builds a scope tree for a JavaScript program.
 A scope node in the scope tree holds a list of variables defined in